alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide.md

 The process for requesting help with the issue is as follows:

 1. Make sure you have **read this document** and checked if it answers your query.
 Please do not log an issue before you have read all of the sections in this document.

 2. Log out and log back in again (to the safe haven or data science environment) at least once, re-attempt the process leading to the bug/error at least twice.

 We know that "turn it off and turn it back on again" is a frustrating piece of advice to receive, but in our experience it works rather well!
 (Particularly when there are lots of folks trying these steps at the same time.)

 3. Let your challenge facilitator know of the issue.
 They have been given access to an internal Github issue tracker and will relay issues to Turing IT and REG.

 Please help your facilitator with a summary, and an appropriate tag for the issue.
 For example: [feature request], [package request], [bug report] are all nice and easy to understand.

 If you are reporting a bug, please include:
 * Your client machine’s operating system and operating system version.
 * Precise condition under which the bug occurs.
 How to reproduce it.
 * Precise description of the bug.
 What happens?
 What would you expect to happen instead if there were no bug?
 * Any workarounds/fixes you have found

 ## Acknowledgments
 Based on an initial document written March/April 2018 by Kirstie Whitaker.
+Updates:

-Updated in December 2018 by Catherine Lawrence, Franz Király, Martin O’Reilly, and Sebastian Vollmer.
+- December 2018 by Catherine Lawrence, Franz Király, Martin O’Reilly, and Sebastian Vollmer.

-Updated again in March/April 2019 by Miguel Morin, Catherine Lawrence, Alvaro Cabrejas Egea, Kirstie Whitaker, James Robinson and Martin O'Reilly.
+- March/April 2019 by Miguel Morin, Catherine Lawrence, Alvaro Cabrejas Egea, Kirstie Whitaker, James Robinson and Martin O'Reilly.

-Updated again again in November 2019 by Ben Walden, James Robinson and Daisy Parry.
+- November 2019 by Ben Walden, James Robinson and Daisy Parry.
+- April 2020 by James Robinson.

 ## Appendix A: Migrating to a new data science VM post package update